SSWConsulting/SSW.Rules.Content/rules/integrate-identityserver-with-an-existing-user-store/rule.md

 ```

 ::: good
-Figure: Good example - An example ASP .NET Core Identity code snippet demonstrating use of FindByEmailAsync method provided by the UserManager class.
+Figure: Good example - An example ASP .NET Core Idenitity code snippet demonstrating use of FindByEmailAsync method provided by the UserManager class.
 :::

 * **User Creation & SubId Association**:

-  * Register by creating a new user in your application's store using claims provided by the ExternalAuthProvider (e.g., first name, last name, email).
+  * Register by creating a new user in your application's store using claims provided by the Identity Server (e.g., first name, last name, email).

 ```csharp
  var newUser = new Domain.Entities.ApplicationUser